jakubpoplawski/AudioCutter/README.md

 # AudioCutter
 The below repository contains a command line script cuts a .mp3 audio file into pieces according to indices provided in a .cue file.
-Audioteka doesn't provide a program for Linux program to cut their audiobooks into chapters.
+Audioteka doesn't provide a program for Linux to cut their audiobooks into chapters.
 Here's a small script that does exatly that.

 ## Overview
 The logic of the script is divided in five parts represented with five different modules responsible for extracting data from a .cue file, cutting the .mp3 file, finding the reciever in the local network, and sending the splitted files to the target device.